fritzmg/contao-sharebuttons/README.md

 The Pinterest share button will only be displayed, if an image is available.
 There are 3 ways an image can be present:

-* If you use the sharebuttons in your news template via `<?php echo $this->sharebuttons; ?>`, the Pinterest button will automatically use the news teaser image.
+* If you use the sharebuttons in your news or event template via `<?= $this->sharebuttons ?>`, the Pinterest button will automatically use the teaser image.
 * Simply install the [social_images](https://github.com/codefog/contao-social_images) extension (also available in the [ER2](https://contao.org/de/extension-list/view/social_images.en.html)) and enable it in your layout.
 The Pinterest share button will automatically take the first social image available.
 * You can also manually set a social image by providing an absolute URL to the image in `$GLOBALS['SOCIAL_IMAGES'][0]` in any template or PHP script _before_ the sharebuttons are generated.